facelessuser/Rummage/docs/src/markdown/usage.md

     ```

 - Restart of Nautilus may or may not be needed, but context menu item should appear under `Scripts` and should work on files and folders.

+#### Ubuntu Dolphin (KDE)

+At the time of writing, this was tested on KDE 5, so most of the commands are appended with '5'.

+- To discover where you can store your context menu entries, run the following command:

+    ```
+    facelessuser@facelessuser:~$ kf5-config --path services
+    /home/facelessuser/.local/share/kservices5/:/usr/share/kservices5/
+    ```

+- Next create your `.desktop` file in one of these locations creating the necessary folder(s) if needed.
+In this example, the file will be created at `~/.local/share/kservices5/ServiceMenus/rummage.desktoop`.

+- Provide the necessary configuration to specify the entry type, file targets, command to execute, icon, etc. In our case, we specify `all/all` to target both files and folders.
+We also point to one of the PNG files that ship in the package for the icon.

+    ```ini
+    [Desktop Entry]
+    Type=Service
+    X-KDE-ServiceTypes=KonqPopupMenu/Plugin
+    MimeType=all/all;
+    Actions=rummage

+    [Desktop Action rummage]
+    Name=Rummage Here...
+    Icon=/usr/local/lib/python3.5/dist-packages/rummage/lib/gui/data/rummage_hires.png
+    Exec=rummage --path "%f"
+    ```

+- Lastly we rebuild and refresh the desktop entries:

+    ```console
+    facelessuser@facelessuser:~$ kbuildsycoca5
+    ```

+- Close all Dolphin windows and reopen to see your context menu item.
+It should be found under `Actions`.

 ## Localization